Wickwar: History

-To the north of the church, within the churchyard is the Sunday School, built in 1837 in a Gothic revival style.
+To the north of the church, within the churchyard is the Sunday School, built in 1837 in a Gothic Revival style.
 The churchyard also has a number of chest tombs, which represent a collection of local and classical tomb forms.

 The High Street has a collection of mostly 18th-century fronted, rendered or stuccoed houses, including Albert House and the Police station.
 The Town Hall c.1795 has arched openings and a bellcote with pinnacle.
 The Town Hall clock mechanism is thought to date from 1660.

 The village is on the main Bristol–Birmingham railway line, and once had a station, but this was closed in January 1965.
-The village also used to have a shop and brewery which also closed in 2018 and 2020 respectively, leaving the village without a any shops.
+The village also used to have a shop and brewery which also closed in 2018 and 2020 respectively, leaving the village without any shops.
 There is also Wickwar Social Club, which is open to members only.

 In April 2020, after hostility from the local area, a new home development in the village was targeted in a suspected arson attack, severely damaging a partially completed property.

 Spherules are found lying unconformably over Carboniferous limestone in Wickwar Quarry.
 These are possibly tektite deposits, formed as molten material ejected by a meteorite impact that may have fallen back to Earth.